BU-Spark/ml-terc-image-geolocation/project-outline.md

 - Clarrified project goal, which is getting the location of the image
 - Discussed how to proceed

-    - either go for the exif -> extract metadata -> take longitude, latitude and altitude -> do lens optics -> get the Field of View
+    - go for the exif -> extract metadata -> take longitude, latitude and altitude -> do lens optics -> get the Field of View
-    - or study ISS statelite positing and image capture
+    - study ISS statelite positing and image capture
     - also try cesium statelite tracker

+### **PM Meeting Notes - Monday - 16th Oct**
+- Discussed what exactly was to be dicussed in the client meeting

+### **Client Kick-Off Meeting Notes - Monday - 16th Oct**
+- Introductions
+- Client gave a brief description of the problem and the bigger picture
+- Cleared some questions
+- Agreed on date and time for next meeting

+### **PM Meeting Notes - Monday - 23rd Oct**
+- Gave progress update
+- Assigned tasks for the week

+### **PM Meeting Notes - Monday - 30th Oct**
+-

+### **Client Meeting Notes - Monday - 30th Oct**
+-